sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Ruby_Development/Ruby_Debugger.md

 `persons &lt;&lt; Person.``new``(``'Moe'``)`

-After the last assignment the variable view shows the content of the array.
-Note that the name appears as description for the object, because to\_s is overriden.
+After the last assignment, the variable view shows the content of the array.
+Note that the name appears as the description for the object, because to\_s is overridden.

 ![ArrayInVariablesView](/Images/appc/download/attachments/30083024/ArrayInVariablesView.png)

 #### Hashes

-In order to show how hashes are presented in the variables view, a hash is created:
+To show how hashes are presented in the variables view, a hash is created:

 `persons = Hash[ Person.``new``(``'Lisa'``) =&gt; Person.``new``(``'Marge'``),`